crossclaim/devcon5-relay-attack/README.md

 The game will ask you to register a team name.
 You can re-use your team name and the server will return you your previous team id.

+Our script will update your local config file - so, you **only need to register once** and you are good to go!

+### Teams
+If you work in a team, you have the following options:
++ Use the **same team name** when registering on multiple machines
++ Use the **same machine** and do pair-programming

 ## Commands

 The game has three commands: